 Why Are Your Teeth Sensitive?

-One of the reasons why you have extra sensitive can be that your tooth enamel is worn down.
+One of the reasons why you have extra sensitivity can be that your tooth enamel is worn down.

 The enamel protects our teeth as it coats the more sensitive dentin.

-Hence, if certain factors like continuous acid reflux from the stomach gradually destroy the enamel and making your teeth more prone to sensitivity.
+Hence, if certain factors like continuous acid reflux from the stomach gradually destroy the enamel and make your teeth more prone to sensitivity.